Strontium-90/symfony-vagrant/README.md

 ```

-If you using PHPStromr and want to have copy of Symfony cache in your host machine, add next scripts to `composer.json`:
+If you using PHPStrorm and want to have copy of Symfony cache in your host machine, add next scripts to `composer.json`:

 ``` json
     "scripts": {